top of page

 toby.PNG

-The Trust produced 3D scans of the cottage and developed plans for restoring it as a faithful replica of the conditions Toby would have lived in at that time.
-In December 2023, thanks to generous donations towards the restoration project, works commenced under the direction of St Helena Napoleonic Heritage Ltd. Once complete, the cottage will be an invaluable opportunity to further develop the recognition of the history of slavery on the island, and to recount that history through the perspective of one individual whose story is little understood.
+In 2020 the Trust produced 3D scans of the cottage and developed plans for restoring it as a faithful replica of the conditions Toby would have lived in at that time.
+In December 2023, thanks to generous donations towards the restoration project, principally from young British entrepreneur Ben Delo, works commenced under the direction of St Helena Napoleonic Heritage Ltd. The completion of the restoration works, executed by Johnny Isaac and his staff, was celebrated in October 2025.
+Michel Dancoisne-Martineau, Director of the French Domains on St Helena, who has steered the project through the construction stage, observed that the cottage's restoration 'was not driven by profit or by policy, but by ... the desire to see one of the island's most modest ancestral dwellings returned to dignity.'

 bottom of page